 At no point in the study did they ever claim that diet soda (or any ingredient of diet soda) was responsible for the weight gain.
 Fowler and her team simply said that diet soda consumption was a marker for overweight and obesity.

 Our stomachs have taste buds.
 When we drink a diet soda, our stomachs detect "sweet" and start preparing for the sugary calories.
-Unfortunately diet soda has none.
+Unfortunately, diet soda has none.
 After about 30 minutes, our bodies start to crash because the "sweet calories" they were expecting never appeared.
 That makes us feel more hungry and tired than when we first drank the diet soda.

 To deal with the hunger and crash, diet soda drinkers eat more calories, totally defeating the reason many drank diet soda to begin with.
-In a study called, "Diet-Beverage Consumption and Caloric Intake Among US Adults, Overall and by Body Weight" published in the American Journal of Public Health, researchers found that overweight diet soda drinkers consumed an extra 88 calories a day and obese diet soda drinkers consumed an extra 194 calories a day.
+In a study called "Diet-Beverage Consumption and Caloric Intake Among US Adults, Overall and by Body Weight" published in the American Journal of Public Health, researchers found that overweight diet soda drinkers consumed an extra 88 calories a day and obese diet soda drinkers consumed an additional 194 calories a day.